Search

 There are a few spaces left for two art therapy classes I’m facilitating at the Refinery in Saskatoon.
 Explore grief and loss through Wolfeldt’s Ten Essential Touchstones over four sessions in May and June.
 Or try the one-day workshop in June called Growing the Good and discover personal resources to help you in difficult situations.
 Check out these and other Refinery class offerings: http://www.emmanuelrefinery.org/classes

-Virtual and outreach art therapy
+Virtual art therapy

 Blog at WordPress.com.